zeroc-ice/ice-builder-msbuild/README.md

 ## Selecting your Ice Installation

-The Ice Builder for MSBuild relies on the following MSBuild properties to locate and validate your Ice installation:
+Ice Builder for MSBuild relies on the following MSBuild properties to locate and validate your Ice installation:

 | Property      | Description                             | Used for                                                            |